ralna/GALAHAD/doc/Python/bllsb_intro.rst

 $b$, and $w$ are vectors, $\sigma \geq 0$ is a scalar, and any of the components of the vectors $x_l$ or $x_u$ may be infinite.
-The method offers the choice of direct and iterative solution of the key regularization subproblems, and is most suitable for problems involving a large number of unknowns $x$.
+The method is most suitable for problems involving a large number of unknowns $x$.

 See Section 4 of $GALAHAD/doc/bllsb.pdf for additional details.